 The Forum believes that there needs to be a balance between the need to attract bigger companies to the UK, ensuring we have the best environment for business and protecting the interests of the UK’s hard working independent small business people.
-Improving performance
+Improving performance.

 Change is a key motivator behind the Forum of Private Business, Hall of Shame.
-We have worked closely with all the companies that make our list with a specific aim of reviewing their business processes, discussing and eventually removing them, once improved practices have been shown.
-This is usually with continued pressure from the Forum, elected representatives, the media and most importantly the business in question own customers.
-Companies that are displayed within the Hall of Shame do respond, which does lead to the businesses being removed from the Hall of Shame and given the opportunity to move to our Good Business Practices which is ethical and compliant.
+We hope that those we do contact will correct the issues before they are entered into the “Hall of Shame”.
+We will work with those companies that do make the list with a specific aim of reviewing their business processes, discussing and correcting them, before eventually removing them from the list, once improved practices have been shown.
+This often happens with continued pressure from the Forum, elected representatives, the media and most importantly the small suppliers and customers who report the issues.
+Companies that are displayed in the Hall of Shame which respond positively, will often be highlighted as positive examples and we will highlight these on the website under “Best Business Practice”.

 Do not suffer bad business practices in silence and we can only stamp out unethical business behaviour if we don't allow it to go unnoticed.
 Historically, ethics and profitability have been treated as being mutually exclusive.
 But we live in an era now that "businesses can operate in an ethical manner and still be a thriving profitable business"

 Equally, do you know of any companies who deserve to be congratulated on their good business practices, with suppliers and customers, if you have examples of either do let us know at Marketing@fpb.org

 To influence change you can join our Get Britain Trading Campaign and adopt the good business ethics making a positive difference to business and to give our small business owners a level playing field to do great business.